-On September 25, 2020, the Company completed an offering ("Offering") of 3,000,000 shares of its common stock, \$0.0001 par value per share, at an offering price of \$5.00 per share (total net proceeds of approximately \$12,800,000 after underwriting discounts, commissions, and other offering costs).
-In connection with the Offering, the Company has agreed to issue five (5) year warrants to the placement agent to purchase five (5%) of the common shares sold for an exercise price equal to \$6.00.
+On September 25, 2020, the Company completed an initial public offering ("Offering") of 3,000,000 shares of its common stock, \$0.0001 par value per share, at an offering price of \$5.00 per share (total net proceeds of approximately \$12.8 million after underwriting discounts, commissions, and other offering costs).
+In connection with the Offering, the Company agreed to issue five (5) year warrants to the underwriter to purchase five percent (5%) of the number of common shares sold in the Offering for an exercise price equal to \$6.00.
 Total warrants of 150,000 were issued to the underwriter on September 29, 2020.

-The Company measures the warrants using the Black-Scholes Model ("BSM") to estimate their fair value.
-The fair value of the warrants issued in connection with the Offering was approximately \$249,000 based on the following inputs and assumptions using the BSM: (i) expected stock price volatility of 45.00%; (ii) risk-free interest rate of .14%; and (iii) expected life of the warrants of 5 years.
-The warrants are included within issuance of common stock in the Statement of Stockholders' Equity
+The Company measures the warrants using the Black Scholes Model ("BSM") to estimate their fair value.
+The fair value of the warrants issued in connection with the Offering was approximately \$249,000 based on the following inputs and assumptions using the BSM: (i) expected stock price volatility of 45.00%; (ii) risk free interest rate of .14%; and (iii) expected life of the warrants of 5 years.
+The warrants were fully vested on the date of grant and are included in offering costs in the Statement of Stockholders' Equity.

-In connection with the Offering, the Company converted its outstanding convertible notes payable into 1,127,872 shares of its common stock (Note 7).
+In connection with the Offering, the Company converted its outstanding convertible notes payable into 1,127,872 shares of its common stock.